AliakbarMzadeh/Geo_Seg/README.md

-# Segmentation and Vascular Vectorization for Coronary Artery by Geometry-based Cascaded Neural Network
+# Segmentation for Coronary Artery